kalgon/jpa-records/README.md

 ## Records used as entities

-Records cannot be used as (immutable) `@Entity` as they don't define a default constructor: they can be persisted but not read back.
+Records cannot be used as `@Entity` as they don't define a default constructor: they can be persisted but not read back.
+Using records as entities implies that those entities are immutable: identifiers cannot be generated (`@GeneratedValue`) and must be passed in the constructor.

 Question: What if an immutable record entity contains mutable attributes?
 Won't `hashCode()`/`equals()` be impacted?